catalyst-cloud/catalystcloud-docs/source/getting-started/shared-responsibility-model.rst

 responsible for the design of your systems and data store to meet your expectations of availability and durability.
-Catalyst Cloud's services have a number of features which can assist with making systems highly available, or protected agaonst loss from some kinds of failures, but the responsibility for making an application available or data durable is ultimately yours.
+Catalyst Cloud's services have a number of features which can assist with making systems highly available, or protected against loss from some kinds of failures, but the responsibility for making an application available or data durable is ultimately yours.